CodexLink/GeM-ESSAC/README.md

 When Build is done: at 4:51 PM at 08/21/2018
 Result Versioning is: 108212018
 ```
+But for sometime, I might use semantic software versioning system where I have to follow some guidelines instead the one that I have here.
+I may produce an issue of what kind of versioning system that I have to use in the future.
+Reference Issue is: #...

 ## Authors

-Here is the current list of authors who are taking part in the project.
+Here are the current list of authors who are taking part in the project.

-* **Janrey Tuazon Licas** - *Initial Work / Project Lead* - [CodexLink](https://github.com/CodexLink)
+* **Janrey Licas** - *Initial Work / Project Lead* - [CodexLink](https://github.com/CodexLink)

 ## Acknowledgments
 Unknown for now...

 ## License

-This project is licensed under the GNU v3 License - see the [LICENSE.md](https://github.com/CodexLink/IoTMesC_PersonalBenefits/blob/master/README.md) file for details
+This project is licensed under the GNU v3 License - see the [LICENSE.md](https://github.com/CodexLink/IoTMesC/blob/master/README.md) file for details

 ## Credits
 - Online Markdown TOC hosted by [Ecotrust-Canada](https://github.com/Ecotrust-Canada/markdown-toc) at [this site](https://ecotrust-canada.github.io/markdown-toc/) and created by [https://github.com/jonschlinkert/markdown-toc](jonschlinkert/markdown-toc)

-# Non-Formal Content Section

-A Personal Project by Janrey Licas,<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
+A Personal Project by Janrey Licas